peterruggero/postmaster-php/README.md

 ## Usage

-See https://postmaster.io/docs/php for tutorials and documentation.
+See https://www.postmaster.io/docs for tutorials and documentation.

+Some examples also in [Example.php](Example.php) file.

 ## Testing